asyncapi/training/VIDEO_6_SCRIPT.md

 Collectively, challenges are easier to overcome; everything seems smoother and funnier.

-There is not much more to say about why in AsyncAPI we prefer to go along together.
-To work as a community.
+There is not much more to say about why AsyncAPI is devoted to work as a community.

 ## Working as a community

 A community is united by goals projected to the future, hoping to build something valuable.
 The projection of a reachable better place to be.
-The person who goes slow will go far.
+Going slowly is possible to go farthest.

 Beyond generating a sense of belonging, communities facilitate the exchange of information, knowledge, and experiences, contributing to their members' personal and professional development.

-The communities are here to tackle and reverse the problems of physical communities.
+Communities are open and inclusive by definition.
+They are here to tackle and reverse the problems of physical communities.
 They somehow are very valuable not when shortening geographical and cultural distances, but also to restore the lack of social integration of groups discriminated within real communities.
-They are open and inclusive by definition.

 ## AsyncAPI Initiative and its community

 As mentioned in previous videos, the AsyncAPI Initiative provides spec and tools managed and driven by its community.
 It’s a community open to anyone interested in participating in the specification.
 Everyone is welcome.
 AsyncAPI is devoted to forming a diverse community, comprising many people from different races, ethnicities, and cultures.

-That's why AsyncAPI regularly participate in different mentoring programs programs dedicated to onboarding inexperienced people to the project and making the community more inclusive.
+That's why AsyncAPI regularly participate in different mentoring programs dedicated to onboarding inexperienced people to the project and making the community more inclusive.

-The majority of the AsyncAPI community members are developers, but we remain open to receiving all kinds of professionals who can contribute or collaborate with the project.
+The majority of the AsyncAPI community members are developers, but it remains open to receiving all kinds of professionals who can contribute or collaborate with the project.
 Everyone has something to say.
 All kinds of ideas, opinions, inputs, or contributions are welcome.
 At the same time, all constructive criticism is taken into account to continue growing and improving.

 AsyncAPI intends to make everyone feel welcomed, respected, and included in any project proposal, idea, or decision-making.
 It’s intended that the people who make up the community feel that the project is part of them, generating a sense of belonging.